Kina Grannis: Patreon

 Grannis joined Patreon, a site created by Jack Conte to provide artists a living via direct support, in April 2014.

 In April 2017, Grannis created a record label entirely composed of her patrons and began creating an album entirely funded by her supporters.
 On advice of these supporters, the record label was named KG Records.
 Grannis began recording, producing, and releasing songs from the upcoming album throughout 2017.

 In the Waiting (2018)

 Her first major release under KG Records was the album In The Waiting, on June 29, 2018.

+Twitch

+Grannis began streaming on Twitch in 2020.
+During this time she reached Twitch Partner status.

+It's Hard To Be Human (2021)

+Her second major release under KG Records was the album It's Hard To Be Human, on October 12, 2021.
+Building on the themes of her previous album, It's Hard To Be Human further chronicled and grappled with Grannis' journey through infertility and IVF.
+Shortly after the album's official release, Grannis announced the birth of her child, Aya.

+Later career

+Beginning in 2023, Grannis joined with her husband Imaginary Future, as well as her friend Mree and her husband Henri Bardot, in a musical group called "people i like".
+Later in 2023, she and Imaginary Future released a compilation album of duets titled I Found You, and their respective music catalogs were acquired by Endurance Music Group.

 Collaborations

 Grannis has been a part of several Wong Fu Productions short films including The Last, as well as the series Funemployed and Single by 30.
 She has also appeared in other YouTube stars' videos.
 One of the bands Grannis has performed with in YouTube videos is Boyce Avenue.
-They have recorded many cover songs together such as Fast Car, originally by Tracy Chapman, and the song With or Without You by U2.
+They have recorded many cover songs together such as "Fast Car", originally by Tracy Chapman, and the song "With or Without You" by U2.
 She also collaborated with Ryan Higa, David Choi, and Jesse Epstein to create a comedic song and music video, titled "Millennial Love".